Statement on Safety for Disabled Guests

 Wheelchair and electric mobility scooter users

-The park is set on top of 400’ high cliffs overlooking the English Channel.
-The paths around the site are undulating with some paths as steep as 1:5.
+The park is set on top of 400ft high cliffs overlooking the English Channel.
+The paths around the park are undulating with some paths as steep as 1:5 gradient.

-Visitors in manual wheelchairs who wish to visit all areas of the park should be accompanied by strong helpers.
+Visitors in manual wheelschairs who wish to visit all areas of the park should be accompanied by strong helpers.
 Those using electric mobility scooters must ensure they are confident in using the equipment and do not exceed its capabilities.
-Particular attention should be paid to the paths leading to and from Area 5 & Giant Bug walk, and Cowboy Town where gradients are likely to be at their steepest.
+Particular attention should be pair to the paths leading to and from Area 5, Giant Bug Walk and Cowboy Town where gradients are likely to be at their steepest.

 Unfortunately, we do not hire out wheelchairs or mobility scooters, so please make adequate provisions before you visit.